 A big dose of vitamin C can boost the immune system and help you fight off a viral infection faster.
 Try eating an orange or drinking some fresh orange juice twice per day until your symptoms improve.

 Staying hydrated is extremely important when you’re fighting off an infection.
 It also keeps your throat from drying out and becoming irritated or inflamed.
 Aim to drink at least 10 eight-ounce glasses of water per day.

-A netti pot is a convenient way of performing nasal irrigation, in which you pour saline into your nostrils. shows that nasal irrigation is good for more than just a stuffy nose, it can reduce the symptoms of wet cough in both children and adults.
-It can also sooth sore throats.
+A netti pot is a convenient way of performing nasal irrigation, in which you pour saline into your nostrils.

 Ginger is packed with anti-inflammatory and antioxidant properties.
 A few cups of ginger tea per day may help sooth inflammation in your throat while keeping you hydrated.

 Research shows that both thyme and clove have antimicrobial properties.
 Either as essential oils or tinctures, they may help your body fight off an upper respiratory infection.
 Add fresh thyme and clove leaves to boiling water.
 Allow to boil for 10 minutes, then strain and serve.

 Coughs are one of the most common reasons for visiting the pediatrician.
 There is typically little the doctor can do, as these are viral infections that must run their course.
 If your baby is under 2 months old, it’s a good idea to bring them to the doctor if you observe a cough.